This article was updated on 26 December 2021

 - The Orthodox Presbyterian Church is a first-stage fundamentalist denomination and is a decidedly “evangelical.”
 It engages the culture and pushes aggressive orthodoxy.
-It does not focus on separation.
+It does not focus on separation from allegedly “disobedient” brethren.

 - The Conservative Baptist movement left the Northern Baptist convention in the early 1940s.
 It later split into various factions amidst sustained and unfortunate infighting; it was a fundamentalist/evangelical split in microcosm.
 The heirs of this split include, respectively, the FBFI and CBAmerica.
-Many readers here are well aware the FBFI is a solidly fundamentalist organization.
+Some readers may be aware the FBFI is a solidly fundamentalist organization.
 CBAmerica is evangelical.

 The difference in mood is even clearer if you example mission or vision statements:

 - CBAmerica (evangelical): Its vision is “Gospel-centered transformational churches in every community.”

 - FBFI (fundamentalist): “FBFI’s Vision is to perpetuate the heritage of Baptist Fundamentalism complete, intact, pure, and undiluted to succeeding generations of fundamentalists.”

 - GARBC (evangelical): It’s mission is to “champion biblical truth, impact the world for Christ, perpetuate a Baptist heritage” and to “advance the association churches.”

 So, what is the difference between “fundamentalism” and “evangelicalism,” today?
 We can draw some general observations.